-The cemeteries of Mediterranean towns are even better.
-As in Belgirate the dead are buried outside the town because of cemeteries being health risks.
-They often have wonderful views.
+The cemeteries of Mediterranean towns are even better: as in Belgirate, the dead are buried outside the town because of cemeteries being health risks, but thanks to their location, they often have wonderful views.
 Coffins are placed in niches of high walls, each with their own light and vase.
 Perhaps it is worth living in Italy just so one can be buried there!

 Traditionally, when someone dies in a village in Italy he or she is kept in an open casket at home and friends and neighbours will visit and pay their respects.
-The family will often decorate the door of their house and put up notices to tell people about the death and the funeral.
-They have a full mass at the funeral service and neighbors and friends will follow the pallbearers to the cemetery in a procession while people watch to pay their respects.
+The family will often decorate the door of their house and put up notices to tell people about the death and the funeral mass arrangements.
+They have a full mass at the funeral service and neighbors and friends will follow the pallbearers to the cemetery in a procession, while people watch to pay their respects.

 The Day of the Dead

 Halloween appears to be slowly taking the place of this festival, sadly.
-On November 2nd Italians visit the graves of their relatives and friends with chrysanthemums and candles.
+On November 2nd, Italians visit the graves of their relatives and friends with chrysanthemums and candles.
 Churches hold services for the dead.
-Children are given toys and presents by the 'muorti'.
+Children are given toys and presents by the morti.